 Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centered.
 This means that they should consider, at all times, what is in the best interest of the child.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 Schools should work with Social Care, the police, health services and other services to promote the welfare of children and protect them from harm.

-The development of appropriate procedures and the monitoring of good practice are the responsibilities of the Essex Safeguarding Children Board (ESCB, 2016)
+The development of appropriate procedures and the monitoring of good practice are the responsibilities of the Essex Safeguarding Children Board (ESCB)

-Our school also works in accordance with ‘Keeping Children Safe in Education’ (DfE, September 2016), ‘Working Together’ (DfE, 2015) and ‘Effective Support for Children and Families in Essex (ESCB, 2015)
+Our school also works in accordance with ‘Keeping Children Safe in Education’ (DfE, September 2019), ‘Working Together to Safeguard Children’ (DfE, 2018) and ‘Effective Support for Children and Families in Essex (ESCB, 2017)

 Underpinning the work of The James Hornsby School’s safeguarding processes are the following materials which outline the statutory requirements and local authority procedures.